-The online justice studies degree costs $399 per credit hour.
+The online Criminal Justice degree costs $432 per credit hour.
 In order to help students afford their education, Campbellsville University’s staff is available to work with students to discover available financial aid options.

 A maximum of 12 credit hours from a regionally accredited college or university can be transferred into this program.